-Level 1: Informal: A grievant with a complaint is encouraged to first discuss it with the teacher, counselor, or staff member involved, with the objective of resolving the matter promptly and informally.
-An exception is that complaints of sexual harassment should be discussed with the Principal/Superintendent that is not involved in the alleged harassment.
+Level 1: Informal: A grievant with a complaint is encouraged to first discuss it with the employee (teacher, counselor, or staff member) involved, with the objective of resolving the matter promptly and informally.
+An exception is that complaints of sexual misconduct against a student should be addressed in accordance with Policy 3085.